Updated 22 October, 2025

 Modern Buginese runs left to right in horizontally stacked lines.

 Words can be separated by spaces, or spaces can be used to separate units longer than words.
 In some texts words are not separated at all.
+There is no case distinction.

 With the exception of prenasalised onsets, no consonant clusters or gemination are indicated by the Buginese orthography.
-Single code points are, however, provided for 4 syllable-initial prenasalised clusters. ❯ onsets
+Single code points are, however, provided for 4 syllable-initial prenasalised clusters.

-Syllable-final consonant sounds are also not written. ❯ finals
+Syllable-final consonant sounds are not written.

 There are no native numbers.